luis5648/laravel-rest-api/README.md

 ## REST API with laravel ver.
 8

-Just a code example about the process in making a server side rest api with CRUD actions in a database.
+Just a code example about the process in making a server side rest api with CRUD actions on a database.